Conversations have three main components: Reaching out, the consent agreement, and the conversation body.

-Each question can have a defined bot response after your customer responds, keeping the conversation collaborative and relevant to their answers.
+Each question can have a defined chatbot response after your customer responds, keeping the conversation collaborative and relevant to their answers.

-When using the single select or multi select fields, each possible answer can have a unique bot response.
+When using the single select or multi select fields, each possible answer can have a unique chatbot response.

 Messages help you keep your interactions conversational, preventing the visitor from feeling like they're filling out a form.
 Effectively used message interactions raise the visitor's engagement in the conversation.

 You can include various messages in your conversation:

 - Text message: Inform the visitor of something in a text message interaction, without requiring an answer to continue.
 For example, you can provide information you've determined is relevant to them, based on their responses to previous questions.